dev01d/dotfiles/README.md

 $ extract Meslo.zip; rmr Meslo.zip
 ```

-* MesloLGSDZ regular is the current favorite
+* MesloLGSDZ regular complete is the current favorite

 * Set nerd fonts in Terminal/Tilix/iTerm (linux & macOS)
-  * Airline will work in vim on remove servers with this vimrc
+  * Airline will work in vim on remote servers with this vimrc

 ### Vimrc

-* vim bootstraps itself just launch it or `:PlugInstall`
+* vim bootstraps itself just launch it or `PlugInstall`